Meet the Team

 RUTH PIERCE

 Ruth is a qualified specialist dyslexia teacher and assessor.
 She has over 25 years of SEN teaching experience in a variety of education settings including both primary and secondary schools; as a local authority consultant; teaching in a local authority dyslexia resource base and in a special school for students with Social, Emotional and Behavioural difficulties.
-Ruth is passionate about inclusive education and as both a member of the Bell House Dyslexia committee and as a parent of a dyslexic learner, is keen to ensure that all families can access free advice and support around their child’s learning needs.
+Ruth is passionate about inclusive education and is keen to ensure that all families can access free advice and support around their child’s learning needs.

 SUZANNE JESSEL